Koszul duality patterns in Floer theory: Koszul duality

 for the tensor algebra over $\mathrm{k}$.
 A quadratic graded algebra $A$ is an associative unital graded $\mathrm{k}$-algebra that is a quotient

-of $T_\mathrm{k} V$ with the two-sided ideal generated by a graded $\mathrm{k}$-submodule $J \subset V \otimes V$.
-In fact, this makes $A$ into a bigraded algebra: an internal grading coming from the graded vector space $V$, denoted by $s$ or $|x|$ if for a specific element , and a length grading coming from the tensor algebra, denoted by $r$.
+of $T_\mathrm{k} V$ by the two-sided ideal generated by a graded $\mathrm{k}$-submodule $J \subset V \otimes_\mathrm{k} V$.
+In fact, this makes $A$ into a bigraded algebra: it has an internal grading coming from the graded vector space $V$, denoted by $s$ or $|x|$ if for a specific element , and a length grading coming from the tensor algebra, denoted by $r$.
 The reference \cite{LPWZ} refers to $s$ as Adams grading.

 Let $V^{\vee} = Hom_{\f{K}} (V, \f{K})$ be the linear dual of $V$ viewed naturally as a $\mathrm{k}$-bimodule, i.e. $e_i V^{\vee} e_j$ is the dual of $e_jVe_i$.
 Next, we consider the orthogonal dual $J^{\perp} \subset V^{\vee} \otimes_{\mathrm{k}} V^{\vee}$ with respect to the canonical pairing given by: